Bart-van-Ingen/telegraf_resource_monitor/README.md

 Look at the [influx plugins](https://docs.influxdata.com/telegraf/v1/plugins/) to find other plugins that can monitor relevant resources for you.

-No configuration is needed on the node side, since it will parse the available fields and use its names to generate the topics accordingly.
+Currently no configuration is needed on the node side, since it will parse the available fields and use its names to generate the topics accordingly.

 ### diagnostics_resource_updater

-The package consists of several key components:
+The package consists of:

 - **Diagnostics Resource Updater**: Subscribes to specific resource topics and updates the ROS 2 diagnostics system based on specified DiagnosedResource defined during initialization.
 - **Diagnostics Resource Updater Node**: Parses a configuration file to determine which resources to monitor and initializes the Diagnostics Resource Updaters accordingly.
-- **Diagnostics Publisher**: Publishes aggregated diagnostics information to the `/diagnostics` topic at a regular interval and interface to topic if diagnostics level is not OK.
+- **Diagnostics Publisher**: Publishes aggregated diagnostics information to the `/diagnostics` topic at a regular interval and is an interface to the diagnostics topic for the updaters.

 #### Usage

 ##### Basic Launch

-Run the following command in terminal to launch the diagnostics resource updater with a sample configuration file:
+Run the following command in terminal to launch the diagnostics resource updater with the default configuration file:

 ```bash
 ros2 launch resource_diagnostics_updater resource_diagnostics_updater_launch.py